SubstrateLabs/selectron/README.md

 ]
 ```

+### Other functionality

+The [chrome](https://github.com/SubstrateLabs/selectron/tree/main/src/selectron/chrome) and [ai](https://github.com/SubstrateLabs/selectron/tree/main/src/selectron/ai) modules are useful, but may be subject to breaking changes – please pin your minor version.

 ## Contributing

-Generating parsers is easy, by design:
+Generating parsers is easy by design:

 1. Clone the repo
 2. Run the CLI (`make dev`).
 Connect to Chrome.